cvjena/InverseRRE/README.md

-# InverseRRE
+# RichardPINNs

-Inverse problem of Richardson-Richards Equation
+Solving the Inverse Problem of Unsaturated water flow using Richards's equation